 The aim is to put this history literally – and metaphorically – on the map.
 This project examines community spaces of all types: bars, bathhouses, drag balls, and more.
 Mapping LGBTQ St. Louis notes the emergence of other community spaces by the 1960s and presents as many public sites as possible.

 Mapping LGBTQ St. Louis was funded by the Washington University Center for the Humanities Divided City Initiative, a Mellon-funded Urban Humanities Initiative.
-It is co-led by Andrea Friedman and Miranda Rectenwald.
+Andrea Friedman and Miranda Rectenwald co-lead the project.